Category Archives: Dee Wallace

 The only thing standing between Michael and a night of bloody carnage is psychologist Dr. Samuel Loomis (Malcolm McDowell).

-I stress the point of the nearly impossible task that Zombie faced of remaking or even reviving a film as iconic as John Carpenter’s 1978 masterpiece.
+I stress the near-impossible task Zombie faced in remaking, or even reviving, a film as iconic as John Carpenter’s 1978 masterpiece.
 Without even pen to paper, there would immediately be those who would mock and trivialize any attempt.

 Zombie both wrote and directed the film.